 A peer-to-peer shared inquiry devoted to exploring how to be a person of integrity.

 The Integrity Seminar is held every semester, meeting once a week for eight weeks.
-Led by the Co-Chairs of the Academic Honor Council, this provides students with a safe learning environment to explore personal integrity.
+Led by the Academic Honor Council Coordinator, Monica Mendenhall, and Graduate Counseling Program student, Shawnnie White, this is an opportunity to eexplore personal integrity in a safe setting.

 - "Doing what's right isn't always easy, but the right thing will always be best and take you where you want to go.
 The right thing should be done at all times.
 When in a group or by yourself.
 Go hard or go home".
 (Integrity Seminar Student, 2011).